 Step 1.
 Prepare the surface.
-Preparation of the substrate is necessary in order to ensure adhesion between the epoxy product and the substrate.
+Preparation of the substrate (video) is necessary in order to ensure adhesion between the epoxy product and the substrate.
 Suitable methods are sanding or diamond-grinding.
 Any surfaces that have been contaminated with oils may also require chemical cleaning.

 Step 2.
 Sweeping and cleaning of the floor.
 Use an industrial vacuum that picks up even small dust particles.
 The floor must be cleaned of all dusts and residues before starting to prime.
 Otherwise you will have various particles trapped within the coat and adhesion will be significantly weakened.
 The less micro-dust on the surface the less primer you will need.